Software-Improvement-Group/sigridci/docs/reference/sigrid-api-documentation.md

 where the placeholder, `<deactivate_now>` can assume the following values:

-- `{"deactivateNow": null}` : when setting the boolean value `deactivateNow` to null, the system will be viewed by Sigrid as being active, so, setting this value to null effectively marks a system as active and re-activates a previously deactivated system;
+- `{"deactivateNow": false}` : when setting the boolean value `deactivateNow` to false, the system will be viewed by Sigrid as being active, so, setting this value to false effectively marks a system as active and re-activates a previously deactivated system;

 - `{"deactivateNow": true}` : when this value is true, the deactivation date for the system will be set using `Instant.now()` representing the current instant when the endpoint was called.
 This effectively deactivates a system from the moment the endpoint was called;